 Are men cyclist affected too?

 Female cyclists aren’t the only ones who are impacted by bike riding.
 Researchers have also discovered that male cyclists experience similar impacts on sexual sensations.
 They found that men who spend too much time cycling are at an increased risk of developing erectile dysfunction.
 Interestingly, male cyclists experience the opposite regarding body angle while cycling.
 While female cyclists experience more problems when they use bikes with handlebars lower than their seats, male cyclists are more likely to experience more problems when their handlebars are higher.

 If you love your bike, but you don’t want to risk losing sexual sensations, there is no reason to panic over making an impossible choice.
 You can keep up your cycling habit and still maintain a sensitive genital.
 There is a lot you can do to minimize chances of getting the impact.

 For instance, some simple tweaks on your bicycle can protect your genital health.
 If you are using a bike that is likely to cause the results, investing in a nice cushion can be a great chance to treat yourself right.
-Also, changing the setup of your bicycle may help prevent vaginal nerve damage.
+Also, changing the setup of your bicycle may help prevent vaginal nerve damage – see how to tighten vagina naturally.
 That said, you will need to set your bike’s handlebars higher than the seats.